-- The transfer of a candidate's own personal funds to his or her own campaign shall be reported as either a loan from the candidate to his or her campaign or as a contribution from the candidate to his or her own campaign. - If the transfer of a candidate's own personal funds to his or her campaign is reported as a loan from the candidate to his or her campaign, the campaign funds may be used to repay the candidate for the funds loaned by the candidate to his or her campaign. - If the transfer of a candidate's own personal funds to his or her campaign is reported as a contribution from the candidate to his or her campaign, the campaign funds may not be used to repay the candidate for the funds contributed by the candidate to his or her campaign. - Any personal loan made to a candidate by a financial institution that is applied toward a candidate's campaign shall be reported as a loan from the candidate to his or her campaign. - A candidate, whether opposed or unopposed, may accept a campaign contribution or contributions up to the maximum amount per election from (i) an individual, (ii) a political party that meets the definition under Ark.
+- The transfer of a candidate's own personal funds to his or her own campaign shall be reported as either a loan from the candidate to his or her campaign or as a contribution from the candidate to his or her own campaign. - If the transfer of a candidate's own personal funds to his or her campaign is reported as a loan from the candidate to his or her campaign, the campaign funds may be used to repay the candidate for the funds loaned by the candidate to his or her campaign. - If the transfer of a candidate's own personal funds to his or her campaign is reported as a contribution from the candidate to his or her campaign, the campaign funds may not be used to repay the candidate for the funds contributed by the candidate to his or her campaign. - Any personal loan made to a candidate by a financial institution that is applied toward a candidate's campaign shall be reported as a loan from the candidate to his or her campaign. - NOTE: A candidate, whether opposed or unopposed, may accept a campaign contribution or contributions up to the maximum amount per election from (i) an individual, (ii) a political party that meets the definition under Ark.
 Code Ann. §7-1-101 or that meets the requirements of Ark.
 Code Ann. §7-7-205, (iii) a county political party committee, (iv) a legislative caucus committee, or (v) an approved political action committee.
+It is unlawful for a candidate for public office or for any person acting on the candidate's behalf to accept a campaign contribution from a prospective contributor other than those listed above.